PaulXiCao/PaulXiCao.github.io/_posts/2024-03-06-operating-systems-part3.md

 Previously we have covered running multiple processes.
 _Threads_ are similar to a lightweight version of such a process.
-The distinct difference is that threads spawned from a unique process will share the same memory space.
+The distinct difference is that threads spawned from one process will share the same memory space.
 Important implications are that one can share variables across threads as well as the kernel does not need to create separate copies of the memory as there is for processes (even though COW optimizations are available).

-A low-level C library is [pthreads](https://www.man7.org/linux/man-pages/man7/pthreads.7.html).
+[pthreads](https://www.man7.org/linux/man-pages/man7/pthreads.7.html) is a low-level C library making multithreading possible.
-A basic use case contains to create a thread via `pthread_create()`, and to wait for a thread to finish via `pthread_join()`.
+A basic use case revolves around creating a thread via `pthread_create()`, and to wait for a thread to finish via `pthread_join()`.
 A simple hello world example:
 ```c
 {% include operating-systems-part3_pthreads.c %}